min2ha/ukwa-site/content/target/70433/index.en.md

   "subject": "Brexit"
 }

-# Guardian, The: Keir Starmer: second Brexit referendum should be kept on table

 Shadow Brexit secretary says another public vote should be an option if MPs reject the Government's Brexit deal